Writing

 Grammar, punctuation and spelling

 These skills are all taught in focussed lessons and reinforced throughout the year.
-Any areas of weakness that are identified as a result of independent writing or the Hot or Cold tasks, are taught as part of the next modelled text, in focused GPS sessions or during grammar starters.
-Pupils are provided with weekly spelling lists with words to practise throughout the week.
+Any areas of weakness that are identified as a result of independent writing or the end of unit piece, are taught as part of the next modelled text, in focused GPS sessions or during grammar starters.

 Here is a list of top tips to help your child learn their spellings – please see our Spelling techniques leaflet.